 - Those within scope may have their notice period extended from 28 days to 70 days

-Each person needs to provide original documents.
-We don't accept photocopies.
+Each person needs to provide original, hard copy documents.
+We don't accept photocopies or electronic statements on a mobile device.

 - Previous marriage documents (if applicable); final divorce documents and translation (if not in English) or death certificate and translation (if not in English).

-- £35 (per person) or £47 (per person if subject to the immigration referral scheme)- card or cash payment.
+- £35 (per person) or £47 (per person if subject to the immigration referral scheme) - card payment only.
 This is a statutory fee and therefore is non-refundable.

 - If your passport is being held by the Home Office, you must request that they send a certified copy to us in time for your appointment.
 No other certified copies will be accepted.